aharden/ansible-vagrant/README.md

 [Vagrant](https://www.vagrantup.com/)

-## Layout
+### Layout

-The `playbook.yml` and `files`, `group_vars/` & `templates/` directories in the root control the configuration of the Vagrant machine.
-The file system in the `ansible/` directory is used by the Vagrant-Powered Ansible management system.
+The `playbook.yml` and `files/`, `group_vars/` & `templates/` directories in the `/provisioning/` directory control the configuration of the Vagrant machine.
+The file system in the `/ansible/` directory is used by the Vagrant-Powered Ansible management system.

-## Prepare
+### Prepare

-`group_vars/all` should be created on your instance with your own AWS credentials supplied for the corresponding variables.
+`/provisioning/group_vars/all` should be created on your instance with your own AWS credentials supplied for the corresponding variables.

-`files/awsprivatekey.txt` should be edited on your instance with your own AWS EC2 key pair's private key (required for EC2 instance deployment)
+`/provisioning/files/awsprivatekey.txt` should be edited on your instance with your own AWS EC2 key pair's private key (required for EC2 instance deployment)

 ## Activate